Michelle Legge

 • The first is a notice regarding crypto asset trading activities.
 This letter states its purpose is to remind taxpayers to disclose their crypto asset trades.
 It reiterates that crypto is subject to taxation in South Africa and that SARS has information from a crypto exchange that indicates the investor has engaged in trades without disclosing this on their return.

-• The second is a notification of a proposed audit and letter of findings.
+• The second is a notification of a proposed audit and a letter of findings.
 This letter may highlight issues with how crypto has been reported (capital vs. revenue in nature) and “affords” the investor the opportunity to consider the findings and submit materials that may help address the proposed assessment or make any voluntary adjustments.
 This SARS crypto letter gives a taxpayer 21 days to respond.

 Let’s take a look at each in more depth and what you can expect and do if you receive one.